mlvc-lab/ILKP/README.md

-# PyTorch Image Classification TestBench
+# Memory Efficient Storing Scheme

 For my research..
 You can train or test MobileNet/MobileNetV2/ShuffleNet/ShuffleNetV2/ResNet on CIFAR10/CIFAR100/ImageNet.